1cedrus/aStar/README.md

 ![Demo](https://github.com/1cedrus/aStar/blob/main/assets/demo.gif)

 ### About
+- This project provides an application of A* for solving the n-puzzle problem.
+The project supports 5 heuristics now, including: Misplaced, Manhattan, Inversion, Manhattan with Linear Conflict, and Walking Distance.
+The project also provides a user-friendly interface for users to interact with the puzzle.
+The project is open-source and available on Github.
+- You can change the size of the problem to what you want.
+And you can provide the start state for the problem by the State field.
+The project will provide you with the solution, the time it took to find the solution.

+- Note:

+  - 4x4 is the best one this app can solve, do not try to solve a 5x5 or 6x6 puzzle, it will take a lot of memory and time.
+If it run out of memory, your browser will crash.
+  - If your start state is not solvable, the Find Solution button will be disabled.

-In this project, I implemented 5 heuristics that will be shown in the table below.
+- In this project, I implemented 5 heuristics that will be shown in the table below.

 | Heuristic    | Is it acceptable? |
 | -------- | ------- |
 | Misplaced - Hamming Distance  | Yes    |